If you've been in the market for a used car, you've probably stumbled across the term "rebuilt title."

-Besides asking plenty of questions when you're shopping for a vehicle, there are other telling signs your dream car is a dud.
+Besides asking plenty of questions when you're shopping for a vehicle, there are other signs your dream car is a dud.

-"It is all too common for repairs not to be made properly,” Shackelford says.
+"It is all too common for repairs not to be made properly,” Shackelford said.
 “It is a good idea to look for panel fitment.
 The lines or gaps between the body panels are a sure sign of a good or bad repair.
 Also, the paint color from panel to panel should be an exact match, not off by a shade or two."

-- Large dents or crunched fuel lines underneath the car
+- Large dents or crunched fuel lines underneath the car.

-- An air-bag light that doesn't work properly (this could be a sign it wasn't replaced correctly)
+- An air-bag light that doesn't work properly (this could be a sign it wasn't replaced correctly).

-- Uneven tire tread
+- Uneven tire tread.

-- Hood, trunk, or doors that won't close correctly
+- Hood, trunk or doors that won't close correctly.

-- Silt, leaves, and sand in trunk
+- Leaves, silt or sand in the trunk

 - Mud or silt in the glove department